 Changes to this privacy notice

-We keep our privacy notice under regular review.
-This privacy notice was last updated on 11th May 2018.
+We keep our privacy notice under regular review and reserve the right to amend this policy from time to time.
+This privacy notice was last updated on 14 June 2018.

 If you have any other queries about this Privacy Notice or any other data protection matters, please email firstname.lastname@example.org

 Contains public sector information licensed under the Open Government Licence v 3.0.